yerlikayaperi/Project-Complexify/Created Data/README.md

 For each subgraph, the following file must be downloaded to obtain the coordinates of the atoms composing the studied subgraph : https://github.com/hkneiding/tmQMg-L/blob/main/xyz/ligands_xyzs.xyz

 tmQMg_xyz : this file contains separate xyz info for complexes in the database.
-It should be downloaded prior to running the application via this link: https://github.com/hkneiding/tmQMg/blob/main/data/tmQMg_xyz.zip
+It should be downloaded prior to running the application via this link: https://github.com/hkneiding/tmQMg/blob/main/data/tmQMg_xyz.zip and extracted into a file name tmQMg_xyz